lxchurbakov/snippets/readme.md

 ## Contents

-React Hooks - my collection of React Hooks.
-Minikit - simple UI library with simplest components (depends on styled-components and react).
+React Hooks - my collection of React Hooks (depends on lodash) Minikit - simple UI library with simplest components (depends on styled-components, react and theme file with colors and such).